Cameroonets/CameroonetsHyprland/README.md

 its my hyprland config im currently working at it as a linux newbie

 used ItRoy's configs as example

+currently working on it and im dolboyob so dont use it ok
 ````
 git clone https://github.com/Cameroonets/CameroonetsHyprland.git
 cd CameroonetsHyprland